About Winchester Today

-Our next main training day is in January 2016 and is open to anyone aged between 16 and 25.
+We hold training days every January.
+They are free and are open to anyone aged between 16 and 25.

 About Winchester Today – Where you can find us

 Winchester Today is also available in digital format, online, through Soundcloud, online radio, Twitter and our own YouTube TV channel.

 About Winchester Today – Our Community Involvement

-Winchester Today is also a proud sponsor of the Winchester Film Festival, Worthys Festival, Bishops Waltham Festival and Winchester City FC.
+Winchester Today is a proud sponsor and / or supporter of the Winchester Film Festival, Worthys Festival, Bishops Waltham Festival and Winchester City FC.

 About Winchester Today – Where to Look